 On the subject of working for corporations, I am not totally opposed to the idea.
 I do not think all corporations are evil, I just think that some are better than others, and most need to do a better job at respecting people and the environment, or we can consider ourselves permanently screwed.
-To make things more interesting, I recently submitted my resignation to State Farm, as I will be relocating to Portland, OR for family reasons.
+To make things more interesting, I recently submitted my resignation to State Farm, as I will be relocating to Portland, OR.
 I do not currently have a position lined up, but I do have a continued interest in remaining within the field of market research for the same reasons I entered it in the first place.
 It’s hard to predict the path my future endeavors will take me down.
 Perhaps I will remain within this industry until I am able to take on a position related to what I enjoy professionally but that does not ask me to sacrifice my personal values for the sake of paying bills.
 Or perhaps I will one day work with a company whose values match mine more closely.
 I am sure they are out there somewhere.

 I also want add that the reason I didn’t go into this topic in my previous post was that I didn’t feel it was a necessary or even appropriate point to discuss with the student for the purposes of his assignment (I probably gave him way more than he thought he would get to begin with! 🙂